By: William C. Head, DUI Lawyer explains how Field Sobriety Tests are designed for the individual to FAIL!

 Five (5) major causes of the gaze nystagmus test of a DUI suspect’s eyes not being RELIABLE to prove DUI include these critical flaws:

-The second thing they learn in the training is that (when done in a standardized and precise manner) the HGN test (which is nicknamed “the DUI eye test”) is THE MOST ACCURATE indicator of the three standardized field sobriety tests.
-The 1977 study put the accuracy rate for each NHTSA standardized evaluation (at predicting who was 0.10 grams percent or more) at:
+The second thing they learned in training is that (when done in a standardized and precise manner) the HGN test (which is nicknamed “the DUI eye test”) is THE MOST ACCURATE indicator of the three standardized field sobriety tests.
+The 1977 study put the accuracy rate for each NHTSA standardized evaluation (predicting who was 0.10 grams percent or more) at:

 The raw data produced from this study, however, does not support these reliability rates, since both false positives and false negatives were not all factored in.
 Controlled studies by medical eye specialists (Dell’Osso and others) have proven that more than forty-five OTHER horizontal gaze nystagmus causes can be present, and “fool” the officer into believing that what he or she is seeing is alcohol nystagmus, to the exclusion of all other possible sources of gaze nystagmus.